dreamspy/My-Cheatsheets-and-Guides/Learning ROS.md

 # Learning ROS
-*An epic journey about a young boy named Frimann who want's to build a robot.*
+*An epic journey about a young boy named Frimann who want`s to build a robot.*

 The journey begun on the 6th of may, 2019.